microsoft/frontend-bootcamp/step1-05/README.md

-# Thinking In React: Hierarchy and Building a Static Version
+# Building a Static Page

 ## Demo